 Problem Action A device connected to the USB connector does not work.
 Make sure that the USB device is connected correctly.
-Make sure that USB Function Support is enabled in the Startup Configura- tion menu of the BIOS Utility.
-See "Startup Configuration" on page 19.
 Open the "Device Manager" window, and make sure that the USB device setup is correct, and that computer resource assignment and device driver installation are correct.
 Note: To open the "Device Manager" window, click on Start and move the cursor to Settings and click on Control Panel.
 Double-click on System; then click on the Device Manager tab in the "System Properties" window.